 Personal Protective Equipment (PPE): In the context of this guideline, PPE means clothing or equipment designed to limit the spread of infective droplets and exposure of people to those droplets.

 Contact categories

 Table 1 below provides the definitions of contact categories and the outcome (i.e. actions) relevant for each category.
+Diagram 1 provides a visual representation of the categories.

 Table 1: COVID-19 case contact definitions and outcomes